The Tongariro Alpine Crossing

 4. Red Crater to Blue Lake

 Probably the most memorable part of the entire crossing with scenery that will remain with you a lifetime.
 Remarkable views across the Oturere Vallery, Rangipo desert and Kaimanawas are a precursor to the phenomenal Red Crater, a cavernous volcanic hole awash with the raw colour of minerals and rock.
-A steep descent on loose scoria can prove a little dangerous so take care with your footing on this section of the hike as you head downhill - but not before taking in some of the most spectacular views of the entire walk - overlooking Blue Lake and the Emeral lakes below.
+A steep descent on loose scoria can prove a little dangerous so take care with your footing on this section of the hike as you head downhill - but not before taking in some of the most spectacular views of the entire walk - overlooking Blue Lake and the Emerald lakes below.
+These lakes remain frozen until thawing in November so if you want the quintessential photos of these cobalt-blue lakes then wait until December to make your crossing.

 Geothermal activity forcing its way to the earth's surface as steam vents provides a surreal feeling to this unique place; the acidic waters of the lakes irridescent in blue and green as the minerals leached from the surrounding rock colour the water.